MultiSafepay/docs/content/integration-team/connectjs.md

 meta_description: "ConnectJS is a simplified checkout process that prevents the punch out which we have when we redirect the customer to the Connect page for the gateway selection and filling in the additional data"
 ---

-## What it is

-ConnectJS is a simplified checkout process that prevents the ‘punch out’ which we have when we redirect the customer to the Connect page for the gateway selection and filling in the additional data.
+ConnectJS is a simplified checkout process that prevents the ‘punch out’ that occurs when we redirect customers to the PayV2 page to select a gateway and enter their payment details.

-The MultiSafepay JavaScript ConnectJS library supports all payment methods and [gift cards](/payments/methods/prepaid-cards/gift-cards) The library aims to directly integrate these payment methods in your payment process/checkout in a convenient and secure way.
-By default, all available payment methods will be visible, but it is also possible to show either a single or selection of payment methods which are all configurable while initiating the library.
+MultiSafepay's ConnectJS JavaScript library supports all payment methods and [gift cards](/payments/methods/prepaid-cards/gift-cards).
+It lets you directly integrate them in your payment process/checkout quickly and securely.
+By default, all available payment methods appear, but you can also display just one payment method or  a selection.
+You can configure all payment methods while initiating the library.

 ## Integration

-As a merchant, the first step to integrate Connect is by creating a container where Connect will load; the container could be what the merchant wants.

-The first thing to do is to insert the ConnectJS container with the proper ID:
+1. Create a container for PayV2 to load in.

+2. Insert the following ID into the ConnectJS container:

 ```
 <div id="multisafepayContainer"></div>
 ```

-When the pretransaction is created, the reference must be added to a global JavaScript object.
-The object must also contain a method called onPaymentAction where ConnectJS will send the response to the ecommerce platform when the transaction is executed.
+3. When the pretransaction is created, add the reference to a global JavaScript object.
+The object must also contain the `onPaymentAction` method where ConnectJS sends the response to the ecommerce platform when the transaction is executed.

 ```
 MultiSafepay = {